mikics/mikics.github.io/docs/_posts/2022-07-19-scattering-boundary-conditions-in-dolfinx.markdown

     radius_wire)
 ```

-Now we can calculate the numerical efficiencies from our solution.
+Now we can calculate the numerical efficiencies with the following formula:
-The formula for the absorption, scattering and extinction are:

 $$
 \begin{align}